VirusTotal/yara/docs/modules/pe.rst

         set to use SafeSEH

     .. c:type:: NO_BIND
+    .. c:type:: APPCONTAINER

+        Image should execute in an AppContainer

     .. c:type:: WDM_DRIVER

         Marks the file as a Windows Driver Model (WDM) device driver.